placer-toolkit/placer-style-guide/README.md

 #### Commas and full stops

 We borrow most comma and full stop rules from the [Associated Press Stylebook](https://www.apstylebook.com).
 You can check it out there and see the rules used there, as it’s usually very similar across the board.

+#### Smart quotes vs straight quotes

+Use smart quotes whenever possible, except in code, unless if it’s a string in that code, then we recommend using smart quotes (e.g. `console.log("It’s great!")` instead of `console.log("It's great!")`).

+But what about apostrophes (’)?
+Always use the closing single quote for apostrophes (’) instead of the opening single quote (‘) or the apostrophe (').
+And for apostrophes at the start of the word (e.g. ’em, _contraction of_ them; ’90s, _contraction of_ 1990s), use the closing single quote as well (’) instead of the opening single quote (‘), as many word processors convert it to ‘em and ‘90s as it assumes that you’re starting the quote.
+Please manually review how you use apostrophes in your text to comply with this style guide.

+And for heights (imperial) and coordinates?
+Use the prime symbol (′) and double prime symbol (″) instead of the apostrophe ('), the straight double quote ("), the opening single quote (‘) or the closing single quote (’).

+**Heights (imperial):**

+- ✅ 6′1″
+- ❌ 6’1”
+- ❌ 6'1"

+**Coordinates:**

+- ✅ 51° 28′ 37″ N, 0° 0′ 2″ W
+- ❌ 51° 28' 37" N, 0° 0' 2" W
+- ❌ 51° 28’ 37” N, 0° 0’ 2” W

 #### 12‐hour vs 24‐hour format